syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 {% endhighlight %}

-2. Create collection of PageItems in ViewModel class as given in the following code snippet:
+2.Create collection of PageItems in ViewModel class as given in the following code snippet:

 {% highlight C# %}